OCA/server-tools/jsonifier_stored/readme/ROADMAP.rst

-- Add tests!!!
-- Fix to TODOs
 - Make the jsonified_data field recomputed when:
   - any of the exported field is modified
   - the related export is changed (exported fields definition)
-- This module is originated from `connector_search_engine` which will be refactored on top of this.
+- This module is inspired by `connector_search_engine` which should be refactored on top of this.